|

 for his initiative in organising city centre cycle races in

-1983 which led to their television presentation and so to
+1983 that led to their television presentation and so to

 being seen by more than a million viewers. |